Can the Head of HR Lead the POSH Committee? Exploring Roles and Responsibilities

 KK!HR

-Though there is no bar on the HR Head becoming the Chairperson of POSH Committee, it is better if it could be avoided.
-The POSH Committee is to determine whether the rules have been violated or not and generally it is the HR function which puts up the case.
-So it is better to avoid it if possible, but where it is unavoidable for various reasons then it could be tried
+Though there is no restriction on the HR Head becoming the Chairperson of the POSH Committee, it is preferable to avoid this arrangement.
+The POSH Committee is responsible for determining whether the rules have been violated, and generally, it is the HR function that presents the case.
+Therefore, it is better to avoid this dual role if possible.
+However, if it is unavoidable for various reasons, it can be considered.

 raghunath_bv